 The voting system must operate for a continuous period of time during which ballots are cast and ballot positions are read and tabulated without error and in which temperature and humidity are varied.

-2.7-D - Ability to support maintenance and repair physical environment conditions - non-operating
+2.7-D - Ability to support maintenance and repair physical environment conditions - non-operating simulatingDiscussion

-The voting system must be able to withstand non-operating physical environmental conditions simulating stresses that occur during maintenance and repair.
+AllThe voting systems must be able to withstand non-operating physical environmental conditions exercised in accordance with MIL-STD-810H, Method 516.6.